 Fields for investment opportunities in Malaysia

-When it is about business opportunities, Malaysia has already surpassed many developed countries of present days.
+When it is about business opportunities, Malaysia has already surpassed many developed countries of present days and enterprise registration Malaysia.
 Here is a list of business sectors that has fabulous opportunities to work with in Malaysia:

 - Fashion and apparel